Henrik Cronqvist

-Henrik Cronqvist is the Robert J. and Carolyn A. Waltos Dean and Professor of Economics of the George L. Argyros School of Business and Economics at Chapman University in Orange, California, a position he has held since August 2022.
+Henrik Cronqvist was the Robert J. and Carolyn A. Waltos Dean and Professor of Economics of the George L. Argyros School of Business and Economics at Chapman University in Orange, California from August 2022 to May 2025.
+Since taking over the role, significant staff turnover has occurred.
 He previously served as a professor of finance, Bank of America scholar, and vice dean for faculty and research at the University of Miami School of Business, where he conducted interdisciplinary research and taught finance and management courses at both undergraduate and graduate levels.

 He also served as chair of the department of finance and director of Ph.D. programs at the University of Miami School of Business.